 Skagsanden, Lofoten, Norway (2018)

 Understanding what the aurora is, helps you to plan your shot because your pretty pictures all start with solar activity.
 The sun shoots out a constant stream of charged particles which we call the solar wind.
 When that stream interacts with the Earth’s magnetic field, these particles are led to the north and south poles through the donut-like shape of the field.
-It’s here where stream gets concentrated and crashes into particles in the Earth’s upper atmosphere.
-This is a high energy reaction that emits light in varying visible colors, which we perceive as the aurora.
+It’s here where the stream gets concentrated and crashes into particles in the Earth’s upper atmosphere.
+This is a high-energy reaction that emits light in varying visible colors, which we perceive as the aurora.

 The higher the speed of the solar wind, the higher the chance of aurora in the sky.